 Diagnosis is based on the presence of typical lesions, their specific location, and recurrences.
 Patients often report a considerable diagnostic delay.

-Differential diagnoses include furunculosis, acne conglobate, Crohn disease (see this term), scrofuloderma, sporotrichosis, lymphogranuloma venereum, steatocystoma multiplex and other neoplasms.
+Differential diagnoses include furunculosis, acne conglobate, scrofuloderma, lymphogranuloma venereum, sporotrichosis, Crohn disease, steatocystoma multiplex (see these terms), and other neoplasms.

 Genetic counseling should be offered to affected individuals with a strong family history of the disease.

 Treatments are developed empirically.
 Various treatments are available, depending on the stage of HS.
 Patients are advised to lose weight and stop smoking.
 Mild cases may benefit from topical clindamycin 1% or oral tetracycline 500 mg b.i.d., and severe cases may benefit from i.v. infliximab (standard schedule using 5 mg/kg) or s.c. adalimumab (40mg every week).
 Larger case-series strongly suggest the efficacy of oral clindamycin 300 mg b.i.d. combined with oral rifampicine 300 mg b.i.d.
 Other treatments, reported to be efficient but tested on a smaller scale, include acitretin, dapson, zinc substitution, and topical resorcinol (15%).
 Physical treatment is often necessary using local excision, Nd:YAG laser or CO2 laser therapy.
 Radical excision of all fistulas and subcutaneous abscesses is the most definitive treatment in providing long term cure.
 Secondary healing (leaving surgical wounds open) is argued to sometimes provide better cure rates.

 HS has a strong negative impact on the quality of life (physically, mentally, professionally and privately even in a mild form) due to the episodic and often very painful and foul-smelling lesions and the general unsightly symptoms.
 Life expectancy is normal.